-Play Dates are an opportunity for preschoolers and toddlers, along with their caregivers to play with toys and learning materials in an early literacy environment.
+Play Datesopens a new window are an opportunity for preschoolers and toddlers, along with their caregivers to play with toys and learning materials in an early literacy environment.
 Play date fosters vocabulary and other pre-reading skills.
-The programs are open to young children 18 months to 5 years.
+Stop by the library and play!

-Music and Movement features interactive stories, music and songs perfect for young children ages 0-5.
+Music and Movement opens a new windowfeatures interactive stories, music and songs perfect for young children ages 0-5.
 Kids have fun while being introduced to early literacy concepts.
 Get ready to shake, shimmy and dance!